jo-hoe/gofeedx/README.md

 | DurationSeconds | — | — | attachments[].duration_in_seconds | itunes:duration |
 | Extensions | item: custom nodes | entry: custom nodes | flattened into item (name: text) | item: custom nodes |

+## Notes

+- Atom dates use RFC3339; RSS/PSP-1 dates use RFC1123Z.
+- Atom entry IDs are generated as `tag:host,date:path` if not provided, else a random UUID URN.
+- JSON Feed version 1.1 is produced; a single author maps to authors[0].
+- PSP-1 podcast:guid is generated via UUID v5 using the feed URL (scheme removed, trailing slashes trimmed) with namespace `ead4c236-bf58-58c6-a2c6-a6b28d128cb6` when Feed.ID is empty.

 ## Validation helpers

+Minimal conformance checks before writing:

+- `ValidateRSS()`
+- `ValidateAtom()`
+- `ValidateJSON()`
+- `ValidatePSP()`

-- ValidateRSS(), ValidateAtom(), ValidateJSON(), ValidatePSP() enforce minimal conformance before writing.
-Use them to catch issues early.
+Use these to catch issues early.

 ## License